px212/px212/source/english/index.md

 - 2019.06-2022.11, Postdoctoral Reseacher, IAP, China

+## Group Members
+- Xiaona Yao.
+Xiaona's work focuses on evaluating the atmospheric teleconnections in climate models.
+- Linjun Han.
+Linjun's work focuses on understanding the intraseasonal variability of the atmospheric circulation in middle latitudes.
+- Yunfei Cao.
+Yunfei's work focuses on the causes of recent climate changes in the middle latitudes.
+- Zihan Wang.
+Zihan is an undergraduate student from Yunnan University.

 ## HONORS
 - IOP Trusted Reviewer Status, 2023
 - CSC Visiting Scholar Fellowship, 2023